oracle/terraform-provider-oci/website/docs/r/optimizer_profile.html.markdown

 		* `recommendation_id` - The unique OCID of the recommendation.
 * `name` - The name assigned to the profile.
 Avoid entering confidential information.
 * `state` - The profile's current state.
+* `target_compartments` - Optional.
+The target compartments supported by a profile override for a recommendation.
+	* `items` - The list of target compartment OCIDs attached to the current profile override.
+* `target_tags` - Optional.
+The target tags supported by a profile override for a recommendation.
+	* `items` - The list of target tags attached to the current profile override.
+		* `tag_definition_name` - The name of the tag definition.
+		* `tag_namespace_name` - The name of the tag namespace.
+		* `tag_value_type` - The tag value type.
+		* `tag_values` - The list of tag values.
 * `time_created` - The date and time the profile was created, in the format defined by RFC3339.
 * `time_updated` - The date and time the profile was last updated, in the format defined by RFC3339.